vimeo/psalm/README.md

 }
 ```

 Because Psalm scans a file progressively, it cannot tell that `return $a` produces an integer.
-Instead it returns knows only that `$a` is not `empty`.
+Instead it knows only that `$a` is not `empty`.
 We can fix this by adding a type hint docblock:

 ```php
 /** @var int|null */